JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 has certain limitations.
 See [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-47610)for details.

 * Learn more about the [`async`/`await` mechanism in the Swift documentation](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
-* See an example and how to use third-party libraries to implement this functionality in the [Kotlin-Swift interopedia](https://github.com/kotlin-hands-on/kotlin-swift-interopedia/blob/main/docs/coroutines/Suspend%20functions.md).
+* See an example and recommendations on third-party libraries that implement the same functionality in the [Kotlin-Swift interopedia](https://github.com/kotlin-hands-on/kotlin-swift-interopedia/blob/main/docs/coroutines/Suspend%20functions.md).

 ### Extensions and category members